| |

 Maremma (the "Market in Maremma", the "Ox

 cart", the "Salto delle pecore").
+Many of the works

-in the Gallery belong to the collection
+of these artists displayed in the Gallery belong

-the Macchiaioli who left their paintings
+friend of the Macchiaioli who left their paintings

 to the museum at the end of the last century.

-There are also many paintings by Silvestro
+There are also many paintings by

-Lega and Telemaco Signorini with views and
+Silvestro Lega and Telemaco Signorini with views

-interior scenes, while Giovanni Boldini
+and interior scenes, while Giovanni Boldini

 is represented with a series of his rapid